Meowcat285/MazeGuides/mazeguides-mkdocs/docs/Guides/guides/mods-install.markdown

 Then select `SLOW DOWNLOAD` (Unless you are a premium user)

-{: .note }
+!!! note
     You will need a Nexus Mods account to download mods, if you do not have one, make one

 ![Slow download and fast download buttons](/assets/mods-install/image2.png){ loading=lazy }